-The impact of the mouse plague, that has ravaged several Australia states, has undoubtedly adversely affected Australia’s grain producers, and placed a question mark on the future success of the grain trade in the past 12 months.
+The impact of the mouse plague, which has ravaged several Australian states, has undoubtedly adversely affected Australia’s grain producers, and placed a question mark on the future success of the grain trade in the past 12 months.
 On the back of the 2017-2019 drought, a mice plague was the last thing needed by Australia’s grain producers, who are finally experiencing bumper grain yields and high grain prices, with the plague wreaking havoc with drought recovery efforts.

-Many regional communities in southern Queensland, New South Wales and the northern regions of Victoria have watched in disbelief as astronomical numbers of mice, have invaded their towns and their crops.
-In terms of the agricultural industry the mouse plague has had the greatest impact on grain and hay, reducing yields and storage levels.
+Many regional communities in southern Queensland, New South Wales and the northern regions of Victoria have watched in disbelief as astronomical numbers of mice have invaded their towns and their crops.
+In terms of the agricultural industry, the mouse plague has had the greatest impact on grain and hay, reducing yields and storage levels.
 We take a look at the devastating impacts of the mouse plague on Australia’s grain producers and the potential impacts on the grain trade in Australia.
 We also look at the losses predicated to be suffered by grain producers across the country and the steps being taken by the government to eradicate the plague and minimise the future effects of the plague on the agricultural industry.

 How did this happen?

 Grain crops are no strangers to mice plagues, and generally, wherever there is a grain crop in Australia, there are mice.
 However, the extent of the current plague, which experts have estimated exceeds millions of mice, first came to light approximately 12 months ago.
 A combination of optimal weather conditions for breeding at the end of the 2017-2019 drought, with the mice, first appearing in the Spring months of 2020, and on the back of a bumper grain harvest in the spring of 2020, has seen numbers escalate into unprecedented levels.

 The effect on Winter crops